 Hiring firms also rank us among the best in educating students for communication and cross-disciplinary teamwork (DesignIntelligence 2013).
 Over the last five years all graduates received job offers, many of those in Top 100 Architecture and Design Firms.

-The Goals of the Interior Design program are grounded upon preparing graduates who:
+The goals of the Interior Design Program center on preparing graduates who:

 Department of Consumer and Design Sciences